mcfreund/mcfreund.github.io/_pages/about.md

   - /about.html
 ---

-I am a post-doctoral researcher at Brown University, where I study human prefrontal cortex and the mental flexibility that it supports.
+I am a post-doctoral researcher at Brown University, where I study human prefrontal cortex and the mental flexibility it supports.

-I recently earned a PhD in Cognitive Neuroscience from Washington University in St. Louis.
-There, I focused on studying how we are able to override habitual or "automatic" behaviors, using fMRI, EEG, and a range of computational and statistical modeling methods.
-Before that, I was a research tech in a Johns Hopkins Neurology lab, where I worked with individuals who had suffered strokes, examining their patterns of impairments in language production and cognitive control.
-And before that, I was an undergrad at University of Wisconsin--Madison, where I first learned about working memory, visual attention, and the joy of studying the brain.
+I earned a Ph.D. in Cognitive Neuroscience at Washington University in St. Louis.
+There, I studied how prefrontal cortex enables us to "override" habitual or automatic behaviors.
+To do this, I used highly controlled experiments, non-invasive neuroimaging methods (fMRI and EEG), and a range of computational modeling methods.

+Before my Ph.D, I worked with stroke survivors at Johns Hopkins Neurology, studying their patterns of impariments in language production and in cognitive control.

+My journey in neuroscience began at University of Wisconsin--Madison, where I first learned about working memory, visual attention, and the joys of studying the brain.

-Please <a href="https://www.brown.edu/academics/cognitive-linguistic-psychological-sciences/people/postdoc/michael-freund" target="_blank">reach out</a> with questions about my research, code, or data, to request my service in peer review, or just to connect!
+<a href="https://www.brown.edu/academics/cognitive-linguistic-psychological-sciences/people/postdoc/michael-freund" target="_blank">Contact me</a> for questions on my research, code, or data.
+Or for peer review.
+Or just to connect!